hanakla/rektia/README.md

 - Developer's `Try-Catch-Try` iteration assistance.
   maya.js supporting `Save on Reload` for `static assets` and `Controller`, `View`, `Model`.

-- MVC + Logic
-  maya.js is made as a basic MVC framework.
-  But maya.js is separates `Logic` from Model.
-  It's thought to be able to use Logic in Browser, and it may removes db connections from tests and makes those tests to be more simpler.

 - DRY for code
   Build system builtin, maya.js uses `Fly`, `Webpack`, `Stylus` as it default.
   And setting up to be able to `require` View, Logic from Browser-side javascript,

 - Realtime Web
   maya.js build in supports for socket.io.

+- MVC + Logic (**Experimental researchinhg**)
+  maya.js is made as a basic MVC framework.
+  But maya.js is separates `Logic` from Model.
+  It's thought to be able to use Logic in Browser, and it may removes db connections from tests and makes those tests to be more simpler.

 # Install
 ```